-Tecfidera (dimethyl fumarate) can be a suitable replacement therapy when Tysabri (natalizumab) is discontinued, keeping low levels of disease activity in patient with relapsing-remitting multiple sclerosis (RRMS), according to a report published in the Journal of Neurology, Neurosurgery & Psychiatry.
+Tecfidera (dimethyl fumarate) can be a suitable replacement therapy when Tysabri (natalizumab) is discontinued, keeping low levels of disease activity in patients with relapsing-remitting multiple sclerosis (RRMS), according to a report published in the Journal of Neurology, Neurosurgery & Psychiatry.

 Several studies have demonstrated the effectiveness and good tolerability profile of Tysabri.
 However, its long-term use can lead to impaired brain immunosurveillance, and consequently development of life-threatening progressive multifocal leukoencephalopathy (PML), a brain infection caused by the JC virus.